joncmaloney/blog/_posts/Vagrant/2018-08-17-Using vagrant with AWS.md

+---
+layout: post
-# Using Vagrant with AWS
+title: Using Vagrant with AWS
+author: jon_maloney
+summary: How to setup Vagrant to help automat Launching EC2 instances.
+---

 source:
 https://github.com/mitchellh/vagrant-aws

 The latest version of vagrant-aws at the time of this blog post is 0.7.2.